Slopaganda = Slop + Propaganda.

 As I pointed out here, newspaper and magazine articles are full of awkward wording and worse.

-Language quality is no longer an acid test to distinguish between human and AI output.
-As a matter of fact, text produced by genAI is mostly free of language mistakes.
-In 1000+ convos with ChatGPT over three years, I can’t recall ChatGPT making a single typo or grammatical error.
-I can’t say that of even some of the best human writers in the world today like Matt Levine, Byrne Hobart, and @patio11.
+Quality of language is no longer an acid test to distinguish between human and AI output.
+As a matter of fact, text produced by genAI is mostly free of linguistic mistakes.
+In my 1000+ convos with ChatGPT over three years, I can’t recall ChatGPT making a single typo or grammatical error.
+I can’t say that of even some of the best human writers in the world today including Michael Lewis, Matt Levine, Byrne Hobart, and @patio11.

 On a side note, if an LLM’s fact-finding module (allegedly) suffers from hallucination due to its stochastic nature, how come its text composition module does not?